 Often referred to as ‘social impact’.
 The longer term changes that have occurred as a result of your intervention.

-We also have some great grant tips on our Help & Support page.
+We also have some great grant tips on our Resources page.